NLP-CISUC/AIA-BDE/README.md

 # How to cite

-A <a href="https://www.aclweb.org/anthology/2020.lrec-1.669/">paper</a> on the creation of the first version of AIA-BDE and some experiments with this corpus was accepted for publication in the Proceedings of <a href="https://lrec2020.lrec-conf.org">12th International Conference on Language Resources and Evaluation (LREC)</a>.
-See bibtex:
+A <a href="https://www.aclweb.org/anthology/2020.lrec-1.669/">paper</a> on the creation of the first version of AIA-BDE and some experiments with this corpus was published in the Proceedings of <a href="https://lrec2020.lrec-conf.org">12th International Conference on Language Resources and Evaluation (LREC)</a>.
+See BibTex:

 <pre>
 @inproceedings{goncalo-oliveira_etal:lrec2020,